 CanScribe: “Well, as a Medical Transcriptionist, you work from home and wouldn’t have to pay that.
 Therefore saving you about $13,000 per year.”

 That is a difference of $2,000 between working from home and earning more in an office.
 Would you pay $2,000 to be able to hang out with your children?
 What about when your children are sick, not having to take a day off?
 Is that worth $2,000?

 There are a lot of tangible savings that come with working from home.
 Think about how much you’d save on gas, or eating out.
 But what matters more than that are the intangibles.
-Things like being able to see your children or take care of aging parents.
-What about wearing pajamas while working?
+Things like being able to see your children or take care of ageing parents.
+What about wearing pyjamas while working?
 Take a look at some of the fantastic reasons people became Medical Transcriptionists in the comments of this Facebook post.